AChA Knowledge / For Youth / Endurance & Honesty

 What helps: get curious before you decide.
 Almost always there is one small, fixable thing underneath, a friend who left, an embarrassing moment, a piece that feels too hard.
 Name it and deal with that, rather than walking away from the whole.
 And tell us, so we can help.

-Part of Your Onboarding & Character Guide.
+Part of Your Onboarding and Character Guide.